adamdecaf/nescala-2015/talks.md

 # Selfish UIs - Fast UIs for terminal applications
 By Josh Suereth (@jsuereth)

+- write little apps to do tasks for you

 # We Won!
 How Scala Conquered Big Data
 By Dean Wampler (@deanwampler)